-In addition, on February 2, 2016, the Board of Directors of the Company approved 2016 Equity Incentive Plan (the "Plan").
-The purpose of the Plan is advance the interests of participating company group and its stockholders by providing an incentive to attract, retain and reward persons included in general and administrative during the year 31.
-2014 with The Company corresponding credit to common stock entered into a series of roll over agreements for the sale of their shares to iMedical Inc. in accordance with section 85 (1) of the Income Tax Act Pursuant these 3,000,000 shares of iMedical in exchange for 14,159,911 issued experience directors, officers, shares in exchange for 7,079,955 of Sensor, which subsequently cancelled as a result of amalgamation.
-The amalgamation became effective from November 21, These options will expire by March 30, 2014, pursuant to approval by Canada to Amalgamation, iMedical had net liabilities of \$237,348 and 3,950,100 (3,300,000 Pre-Exchange Agreement) outstanding shares of common stock, which are presented in the consolidated financial statements.
+\$66,179 as consulting and administrative expenses during the year ended December 31, 2014 with corresponding credit to common stock and additional paid in capital.

+(1) of the Income Tax twice the number of shares of iMedical in exchange for their shares in Sensor.
+Accordingly, iMedical issued (11,829,500 Pre-Exchange shares in exchange for 7,079,955 (5,914,750 Pre-Exchange Agreement) shares of Sensor, which were subsequently cancelled as a result of amalgamation.
+The amalgamation became effective from November 21, 2014, pursuant to approval by Canada Revenue Agency.
+Immediately prior to Amalgamation, iMedical had net liabilities of \$237,348 and 3,950,100 (3,300,000) Pre-Exchange Agreement) outstanding shares of common stock, which are presented in the consolidated financial statements.